ScreenFlow

 Support: 5/5

-There are many resources that support the ScreenFlow app, from standard email support to video tutorials and an active online forum.
+Many resources support the ScreenFlow app, from standard email support to video tutorials and an active online forum.
 I checked out a few of the tutorial videos and found them very informative, with easy-to-follow instructions.
 There is also a large forum community available for answering questions, as well as a direct “contact us” option.
 Although they offer a premium plan with email support response guaranteed within 8 hours, my question was answered in less than 12 without purchasing the support plan.

 I found their answers helpful and complete.
 In addition to all of their other resources, that definitely earns a 5-star rating.